purpleKarrot/Boost.Defrag/README.rst

 --------------------------------------------
 * Aggregate modules from different sources (CVS, SVN, GIT, ...).
 * Build, Test, Install
-* Create a binary installer with selectable components for Windows.
+* Create a binary installer with selectable components for Windows and Mac OS.
 * Create a source package (with the modules included) that can do everything in this list (except the first entry).
 * Create a Debian source package that can be uploaded to a Launchpad PPA where it is built and packaged into many binary Debian packages.
 * Build Documentation (the usual quickbook-doxygen-boostbook-chain).
-* Tested on Windows (Visual Studio 10) and Ubuntu (GCC).
+* Tested on Windows (Visual Studio 10), Ubuntu (GCC) and Mac OS X (GCC).
 * Precompiled headers (currently MSVC only).
 * Build two Boost.MPI libraries on Debian: boost_openmpi and boost_mpich2.
 * Tests actually make use of Boost's autolinking feature.